danielehc/katacoda-scenarios/vault-kv-consul-gossip-rotate/step5.md

   FfRV9j6NXU9LlCI4zLZjjpZdj4Nrqsdm7R8YgzSHzHw= [1/1]
 ```

+As you can notice the new key is not present into the output.
+This is because before using the new key uou need to install it into Consul.

 To install and use a new key the steps are the following:

 1. Get the new key.